ds-lab/EsophagusVisualization/README.md

 ## Notes

-- created with Python version 3.9.7
+- Developed with Python version 3.9.7.

-- for dependency cv2: use opencv-python-headless instead of opencv-python to avoid conflicts with PyQt
+- For dependency `cv2`, use `opencv-python-headless` instead of `opencv-python` to avoid conflicts with PyQt.

-- matplotlib minimum version 3.6.0rc2
+- Minimum version for `matplotlib` is 3.6.0rc2.